What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

-Applications are due Friday, April 1, 2022, and your team will be notified no later than Friday, April 29, 2022 whether or not it been selected for program participation.
-Please note that applications will be reviewed and acceptance decisions may be made on a rolling basis, so we encourage you to submit your application as soon as possible.
+Applications are due Friday, March 31, 2023, and your team will be notified no later than Friday, April 14, 2023 whether or not it has been selected for program participation.
+Please note that applications will be reviewed, and acceptance decisions may be made on a rolling basis.
 Thus, we encourage you to submit your application as soon as possible.
-In addition, there is early bird bonus for early submission.
-If you submit your team application early by March 1, 2022 and are accepted, each team member will receive $100 off the enrollment fee.
+In addition, there is an early bird bonus for early submission.
+If you submit your team application early by MARCH 15, 2023, and it is accepted, each team member will receive $175 off the enrollment fee.

 When are the informational webinars about the program?

-Information webinars will be hosted on January 27, 2022 at 12 noon EST and February 15, 2022 at 3pm EST. More details can be found here.
+Information webinars will be hosted on December 8, 2022 at 12 noon ET and January 18, 2023 at 3pm ET.
+Registration is required.

 Who is eligible to apply for Team Lead?

 - One who can participate in all required program activities (confirm availability of dates listed below under Program Details section of FAQ) and complete four quarterly progress reports

 - One who is non-physician APP who has completed graduate education and training that qualifies them to (1) manage medical problems and (2) prescribe and manage treatments within their scope of training.